lakowske/Slak-ListView/README.md

 # Slak-ListView
 A unidirectional virtual-dom list view.
 Renders a list of items to hyperscript.

-List items are passed a event emitter to write events to.
-Users can listen for events on the event emitter and take whatever action is needed (e.g. rerender the list, play a sound, start a program, etc...)
+List items are passed a event emitter.
+Listeners can wait for events and take whatever action is needed (e.g. rerender the list, play a sound, start a program, etc...)

 # Import